Constant-time connectivity tests

 For $k = 3$, there are $4$ kinds of such $U$: 3-class-leaves that are connected components (for these, $\Phi_k = 3$), 3-class-leaves that are connected to the rest of the graph by a single bridge (for these, $\Phi_k = 2$), 3-class-leaves that are connected to the rest of the graph by a exactly two edges and are not inside the fourth kind (for these, $\Phi_k = 1$), connected components that are 2-edge-connected and contain exactly 2 3-edge-leaves (for these, $\Phi_k = 3$).
 Sets of the fourth kind contribute $3$ each to $\Phi_3$, but for the algorithm it is simpler to make them contribute $1$ and instead ignore the condition on sets of the third kind not being in the fourth kind.
 Let $C_0$ be the number of of 3-class-leaves that are connected components, let $C_1$ be the number of of 3-class-leaves that are connected to the rest of the graph by a single bridge, let $C_2$ be the number of $3$-class-leaves that are connected to the rest of the graph by a exactly two edges, let $C_3$ be the number of connected components that are 2-edge-connected and contain exactly 2 3-edge-leaves.

-To find out if a node is in any such set of size at most $\mathfrak{r}$, we use the algorithm in Figure~\ref{123leaf}.
+To find out if a node $s$ is in any such set of size at most $\mathfrak{r}$, we use the algorithm in Figure~\ref{123leaf}.